Preparing, cooking, and eating meals at home helps you be healthy, use fewer resources, and generate less waste. Be Green. Dine in.

-Ever heard the phrase, “you are what you eat”?
+Have you ever heard the phrase, “you are what you eat?”
 It makes sense.
-We use what we eat and drink to build, repair, and operate our bodies.
+You use what you eat and drink to build, repair, and operate your body.

-When we prepare and cook meals at home we control the food quality.
-We know what went in it, what stayed out, and how it was prepared.
+When you prepare and cook meals at home you control the food quality.
+You know what went into it, what stayed out, and how it was prepared.

-- Ingredients (fresh, seasonal, organic vs. canned, frozen, processed)
+- Ingredients (fresh, seasonal, organic, canned, frozen, or processed)

-- Salt and fat content (olive oil vs. butter)
+- Salt and fat content (olive oil or butter)

-- Artificial additives (e.g. most home cooks don’t add MSG)
+- Artificial additives (e.g. most home cooks do not add MSG)

 Home cooks influence portion size by determining how much food is made and using reasonably sized tableware.
 The battle of the bulge is usually won or lost by eating plus or minus 100 calories a day on a consistent basis.

-Dining in as a family nurtures our bodies and minds.
-We have an opportunity to step away from our electronic devices, slow down, share news, debate topics in a friendly manner, have some fun, and enjoy a home cooked meal.
-Extend family time by cooking and /or cleaning up together.
+Dining in as a family nurtures your body and mind.
+You have an opportunity to step away from your electronic devices, slow down, share news, debate topics in a friendly manner, have some fun, and enjoy a home-cooked meal.
+Extend family time by cooking and/r cleaning up together.

 You Can’t Eat What Isn’t There

-I admit I’m one of those people that fare better when calorie laden food-like substances aren’t in the house.
+I admit I am one of those people that fare better when calorie-laden foodlike substances are not in the house.
 If there are no potato chips or cookies at home, then hungry kids and adults might eat a banana or a handful of nuts.
 Try it.